johnwargo/eleventy-generate-posts/readme.md

 When you're testing out some aspect of an Eleventy site or doing a demo, you often need to populate the site with a set of posts to flesh out the site.
 Copying a single post or set of posts repeatedly into the site works, but an automated solution is better.
 This is that solution.

-The utility generates batches of Eleventy site posts, populating the post title with a random quantity of random words and populating the post body with a random number of paragraphs of [Bacon Ipsum](https://baconipsum.com/) text.
+The utility generates batches of Eleventy site posts, populating the post title with a random quantity of random words using the [Rando Free Random Word Generator API](https://random-word-api.vercel.app/) and populating the post body with a random number of paragraphs of [Bacon Ipsum](https://baconipsum.com/) text.

 ## Installation